7:00 Closed Session

 -- Kayfetz/McClellan unanimous to send a comment letter expressing concern about the cumulative effects of radio and cellular technology on the young and sick and objecting to the accumulation of aesthetically displeasing structures on an otherwise open vista.

-ROUTE 1, STINSON BEACH TO MARSHALL
+1, STINSON BEACH

 The Department of Public Works has requested comment on whether to erect “No Parking” signs at turnouts along Highway 1.
 Public outcry caused Caltrans to remove the signs in 1994 but recent complaints that the turnouts could not be used because vehicles were parked in them has brought the issue up again.
 Resident Bruce Bowser noted that the pavement could be painted rather than putting up additional poles with signs.